-- The original or a specified alternate cylinder head shall be used.
+- 1. The original or a specified alternate cylinder head shall be used.
 Any valve guides and valve seats may be used. - 2.
 Compression ratio may be altered by machining, using any head gasket(s), or elimination of head gasket(s).

-I. Camshaft and Valve Gear
+Camshaft and Valve Gear

-- 1. Any camshaft(s) may be used. - Cam timing chains, gears, belts, sprockets, and associated covers are unrestricted. - A timing chain/belt tensioner may be added to those engines not originally so equipped, provided that it acts upon that portion of the chain/belt that travels from the crank drive to the first cam sprocket/gear.
+- 1. Any camshaft(s) may be used. - Cam timing chains, gears, belts, sprockets, and associated covers are unrestricted. - 3.
+A timing chain/belt tensioner may be added to those engines not originally so equipped, provided that it acts upon that portion of the chain/belt that travels from the crank drive to the first cam sprocket/gear.
 The timing chain cover may be modified to facilitate its use.
-Adjustable cam timing sprockets are permitted. - 4.
-Any metal valves meeting the head diameter specified (if any) in Appendix A may be used.
-If no maximum valve diameter is specified in Appendix A, valve sizes are unrestricted.
-Valve springs, valve retainers, keepers, seals, and adjustment shims are unrestricted. - 5.
-Valve rocker arms, shafts and attendant assemblies (such as rocker stud girdles) are unrestricted.

-- 6. Pushrods are unrestricted except they must be made of metal.

-- 7. Any cam followers may be used .

-- 8. Any valve covers may be used.
+Adjustable cam timing sprockets are permitted. - Any metal valves may be used.
+Valve sizes are unrestricted.
+Valve springs, valve retainers, keepers, seals, and adjusting shims are unrestricted. - 5.
+Valve rocker arms, shafts and attendant assemblies (such as rocker stud girdles) are unrestricted. - Pushrods are unrestricted except they must be made of metal. - 7.
+Any cam followers may be used . - 8.
+Any valve covers may be used.